cockroachdb/docs/v22.1/manage-certs-cli.md

 ---
-title: Using `cockroach cert` to provision a development cluster
+title: Using the CockroachDB CLI to provision a development cluster
 summary: A secure CockroachDB cluster uses TLS for encrypted inter-node and client-node communication.
 toc: true
 docs_area: manage.security